 Central Saint Martins Unfortunately no external guests are able to view shows in this space due to Security protocol.

 Making good of the space means removing all work and rubbish from the space, removing nails/screws from the walls, filling any large holes in the wall and repainting the space if necessary.
 Arts SU will provide any paint etc

 needed to make good of the space.
 Please make sure you discuss your requirements with the Events and Exhibitions Coordinator.

 Consider submitting a group exhibition proposal so you can share the responsibilities of installation and invigilation.
 Please note that an Arts SU staff member works at the Chelsea space once a week, so you will have to work around this when installing your exhibition.

 Anything left in the space at the end of your hire will be disposed of.

 Work left is at your own risk and will not be insured.

-Information.
-At the point of application, we need as much information as possible including who is involved and how many people will be exhibiting.
+Information: At the point of application, we need as much information as possible including who is involved and how many people will be exhibiting.
 Please also take note that there is a space to upload images at the end of the space application form.